Galaco/VRAD/README.md

 ### Known issues
 - Displacements won't be supported by the POC
 - Texture lights won't be supported by the POC
+- HDR won't be supported by the POC

 #### Misc
 This is (certainly at this point in time) a port of Source Engine 2013 base code, which is freely available on Github.